eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ## Prerequisites

-- Ubuntu 22 (including Ubuntu derivatives, e.g., Xubuntu); 128 GB RAM
+- Ubuntu 22 (including Ubuntu derivatives, e.g., Xubuntu); 128 GB RAM, 2TB free disk space.
 - Clone this repository (this can take a couple of minutes as it uploads one of the datasets)
 ___